ZILtoid1991/pixelperfectengine/README.md

 (such as undo/redo, snapping to grid and components), then the latter can be developed without an issue.
 * Error handling isn't fully realized, so a lot of errors might happen.
 You can help me by reporting errors, testing on various systems.
-* Upscaled sprites have a rather jerky, odd behavior when they're being partly obscured.
-This will be fixed, do not plan with it on the long run for a wacky effect.
-* Upscaled sprites wider than 2048 pixels will cause some serious memory leakage issues.
-* Sometimes sprites don't appear with the new system when placed in a well viewable place.
-Currently it can be fixed with a simple `s.relmove(nOfSprite, 0, 0)`.

 # Future plans: